Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Conclusion

 \section{Conclusion}

 In this paper, we have constructed a nonlinear reduced-order model for an inverted flag from experimental data collected in its large amplitude flapping regime.
 We have performed experiments to construct the canonical bifurcation diagram of the inverted flag that aligns with those reported in the literature.
-We have demonstrated that SSM-reduced nonlinear models can capture three coexisting unstable fixed points and a stable limit cycle, as well as the transitions between those.
-We start with the undeformed unstable equilibrium as our anchor point and discover the other two unstable fixed points.
-Although these unstable fixed points were predicted in the literature from numerical simulation by \cite{goza2018global}, our reduced-order model did not utilize this information.
-Additionally, our SSM-reduced model has also provided reliable predictions for transitions between those states, which have been unexplored in prior studies.
-In particular, we observe that initial conditions in the neighborhood of either one of the deformed states synchronize with the limit cycle dynamics, but their oscillations are in anti-phase, as evidenced by the black curves of Fig. \ref{fig:phyPhase}a and Fig. \ref{fig:highRePortrait}a.
+We have demonstrated that SSM-reduced nonlinear models can capture three coexisting unstable fixed points and a stable limit cycle, transitions {among them, and even a chaotic attractor.
+In the non-chaotic case,} we started with the undeformed unstable equilibrium as our anchor point and discover the other two unstable fixed points.
+Although these unstable fixed points were {reported by \cite{sader2016large}}, our reduced-order model did not utilize this information.
+Additionally, our SSM-reduced model has provided reliable predictions for transitions between those states, which have been unexplored in prior studies.
+In particular, we observed that initial conditions in the neighborhood of either one of the deformed states synchronize with the limit cycle dynamics, but their oscillations are in anti-phase, as evidenced by the black curves of Fig. \ref{fig:phyPhase}a and Fig. \ref{fig:highRePortrait}a.
 These types of orbits take the longest time to converge to the limit cycle.
 We have also found heteroclinic orbits connecting the undeformed equilibrium with the deformed states.

-We have finally confirmed that the system is not sensitive to changes in Reynolds number in the considered regime, $Re=\mathcal{O} (10^4-10^5)$.
+{While previous studies \citep{goza2018global,TAVALLAEINEJAD2021} presented phase portraits determined by tip displacement and velocity, these plots alone do not yield a low-order model for predicting system behavior or fixed point locations.
+The power of the SSM approach lies in its ability to generate a robust and physically interpretable model that can also accommodate additional external forcing (see \cite{Cenedese2022}).} {By approximately doubling the Reynolds number, we have confirmed that the dynamics of the system are not sensitive to changes in Reynolds number in the considered regime $Re=\mathcal{O} (10^4-10^5)$.
+Our approach is fully data-driven, necessitating the provision of transient signals.
+In cases where the system is more complex and possesses additional modes, more trajectories originating from initial conditions associated with those modes are required}.

+{In the chaotic flapping regime, we used the same approach to derive a 4D SSM-reduced model to capture the chaotic attractor of the system.
+One could also reconstruct the bifurcation diagram in Fig.\ref{fig:bif} from the model either by constructing independent models for each $K_B$, or by constructing models that depend on $K_B$ (\cite{KaszasCenedeseHaller2022}).}